hal9000-swarm/swarm-control-center-deployment-template/README.md

 # Usage Data Discovery

-Will be but in Azure Template Spec when complete.
+Will be put in Azure Template Spec when complete.
 Meanwhile go to azure portal -> create resource -> template deployment ->